nate-levine/learn-computer-science/README.md

 ---

 #### _One final note: README Updates_
 This article is most often updated after completion of each course in the OSSU curriculum.
-Otherwise, I will usually only update it to fix typos (English language bugs, one might say) or make wording adjustments.
+Otherwise, I will usually only update it to fix typos or make wording adjustments.
 In addition, my opinions are subject to change due to the insights and knowledge I gain from taking new courses.
 Therefore the README is constantly updated to reflect my current thoughts and feelings.

 ---